Januarius: Scientific studies

 While the Catholic Church has always supported the celebrations, it has never formulated an official statement on the phenomenon and maintains a neutral stance about scientific investigations.
-It does not permit the vials to be opened, for fear that doing so may cause irreparable damage.
+It does not permit the vials to be opened nor examinations of the substances contents, for fear that doing so may cause irreparable damage.
 This makes close analysis impossible.
 Nevertheless, a spectroscopic analysis performed in 1902 by Gennaro Sperindeo claimed that the spectrum was consistent with hemoglobin.
 A later analysis, with similar conclusions, was carried out by a team in 1989, but the reliability of these observations has been questioned.
 While clotted blood can be liquefied by mechanical stirring, the resulting suspension cannot solidify again.

 Measurements made in 1900 and 1904 claimed that the ampoules' weight increased by up to 28 grams during liquefaction.
 Later measurements with a precision balance, performed over five years, failed to detect any variation.

 Various suggestions for the contents' composition have been advanced, such as a material that is photosensitive, hygroscopic, or has a low melting point.
 These explanations face technical difficulties, such as the variability of the phenomenon and its lack of correlation to ambient temperature.

 A recent hypothesis by Garlaschelli & al. is that the vial contains a thixotropic gel.
 In such a substance viscosity increases if left unstirred and decreases if stirred or moved.
 Researchers have proposed specifically a suspension of hydrated iron oxide, FeO(OH), which reproduces the color and behavior of the "blood" in the ampoule.
 The suspension can be prepared from simple chemicals that were easily available locally since antiquity.